sj19217/CS-Coursework/Compiler/tree_layout.md

 Some statements are compound statements, meaning they have sub-blocks.
 Others are not, though these non-compound blocks may still have sub-nodes.
 These sub-nodes are simply something that will probably be evaluated on the stack directly, rather than spawning a new block of code with its own local variables.

+The compound statements are these:
+* If
+* For
+* While
+There are others, but they will not appear in the type of code this program is supposed to be able to run.